- Freely use Dojo to build applications and services

 - Distribute Dojo as a part of commercial products

 - Modify Dojo, make extensions to the toolkit, and produce your own add-on components with no requirement that you give your code away or contribute it back to the project

-Dojo is available under either the terms of the modified BSD license or the Academic Free License version 2.1.
+Dojo is available under either the terms of the New BSD License/Modified BSD License (3-clause) (BSD) or the Academic Free License version 2.1.
 Both licenses grant you broad rights to use and build on and with Dojo in both Open Source and commercial settings.

 The licensing goals of the Dojo Foundation are to:

 - Encourage collaboration and integration with other projects and products

 - Be transparent and responsive to the community

 Dojo's licensing is designed to be simple understand and accept.
 The toolkit is not encumbered by opaque intellectual property statements, questionable code lineages, or IP compatibility concerns.
 The AFL and BSD licenses we use gives you the right to build both Open Source and commercial products without owing anyone anything or potentially running afoul of "viral" licensing clauses.

 Dojo's "dual licensing" is different than that of many Open Source projects in that the terms of both licenses are Open Source and extremely permissive.
 There are no royalties or commercial use clauses to complicate things.
 In almost every case, you will not need to choose anything other than the AFL and in the common case you need not do anything to denote this choice of license.
 Many people and organizations are more familiar with the BSD license, and we encourage those people to use Dojo under those terms if it suits them better.
 If you have questions regarding Dojo licensing, please do not hesitate to contact Dylan Schiemann, current President of the Dojo Foundation.